wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/row-level-security-power-bi/includes/3-dynamic-method.md

 You can set up row-level security only once, without the need to continue maintaining it dynamically.

 To continue the scenario with Tailwind Traders, you want Power BI row-level security to only show sales to the user who made them.
 In this example, Russel King has made four sales.
-When he views your report, he should only see the sales that he's responsible for and no other sales.
+When viewing your report, Russel should only see the sales that he's responsible for and no other sales.
 You can configure row-level security exactly the way you configured it previously, with only a single change.
 Instead of creating four roles, you only need to create one role.
 The DAX filter for that role would look similar to the following image.

 > [!div class="mx-imgBorder"]
 > [![Dynamic role-level security](../media/03-dynamic-ss.png)](../media/03-dynamic-ss.png#lightbox)